syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ![Alt text](images/hourMode.png)

-## Top tier and Bottom tier
+## Top Tier and Bottom Tier

-Gantt Chart component contains two tier layout in timeline, we can customize the top tier and bottom tier using `TopTier` and `BottomTier` properties.
+Gantt Chart component contains two tier layout in timeline, we can customize the top tier and bottom tier using `GanttTopTierSettings` and `GanttBottomTierSettings` properties.
 Timeline tier's unit can be defined by using `Unit` property and `Format` property was used to define date format of timeline cell and `Count` property was used to define how many unit will be combined as single cell.

 ```csharp
 @using Syncfusion.Blazor.Gantt